RedPitaya/Documentation/developerGuide/hardware/GEN1/125-14_MULTI/top.rst

 Red Pitaya X-Channel system consists of:

-* **one PRIMARY Low-Noise STEMlab 125-14** device, a standard Low-Noise STEMlab 125-14 device that provides clock and trigger signals to other SECONDARY Low-Noise STEMlab 125-14 devices.
+* **One Primary Low-Noise STEMlab 125-14** device, a standard Low-Noise STEMlab 125-14 device that provides clock and trigger signals to other *Secondary* Low-Noise STEMlab 125-14 devices.
-* one or **multiple SECONDARY Low-Noise STEMlab 125-14 devices**, that are modified in a way that they can receive clock and trigger signals from a PRIMARY device and distribute them to the next SECONDARY device.
+* One or **multiple Secondary Low-Noise STEMlab 125-14 devices**, that are modified in a way that they can receive clock and trigger signals from a *Primary* device and distribute them to the next *Secondary* device.
 These are marked with an “S” sticker.

-The PRIMARY device provides a clock and trigger over the SATA S1 connector that is then connected to the S2 of the SECONDARY 1 board.
-SECONDARY 1 then passes the clock forward to SECONDARY 2, SECONDARY 2 to SECONDARY 3, and so on (SECONDARY N to SECONDARY N+1).
+The *Primary* device provides a clock and trigger over the SATA S1 connector that is then connected to the S2 of the *Secondary* 1 board. *Secondary* 1 then passes the clock forward to *Secondary* 2, *Secondary* 2 to *Secondary* 3, and so on (*Secondary* N to *Secondary* N+1).
 This way, we can achieve clock and trigger synchronisation of all boards in the system.

 For more information about the software, please refer to: :ref:`X-Channel streaming <x-ch_streaming>`.